amyboyd/indexeddb-to-json/README.md

 Using Yarn: `yarn global add indexeddb-to-json`

+(Or, if you want to run the executable without installing it, use `npx indexeddb-to-json`)

-## Usage of `indexeddb-to-json`
+## Usage of `extract`

-`indexeddb-to-json [directory] [-p]`
+`indexeddb-to-json extract [directory]`

 The `directory` parameter must be an IndexedDB directory, which could be from a Chrome user profile or an Electron app.

-Add `-p` to print to stdout instead of writing to a file.

-(If you want to run the executable without installing it, use `npx indexeddb-to-json`)

-## Usage of `discover-indexeddb`
+## Usage of `discover`

 This command tries to find all IndexedDB databases in common directories.

-`discover-indexeddb --csv` will write all discovered databases to a .csv file.
+`indexeddb-to-json discover --csv` will print discovered databases to a .csv file.

-`discover-indexeddb --stdout` will print all discovered databases to stdout in a CSV format.
+`indexeddb-to-json discover --stdout` will print discovered databases to stdout.

 ## Examples

+Run `indexeddb-to-json -h` or `indexeddb-to-json help [command]` for more information and options.

 Extract from the Slack app (based on Electron) on MacOS:
 `indexeddb-to-json ~/Library/Containers/com.tinyspeck.slackmacgap/Data/Library/Application\ Support/Slack/IndexedDB/https_app.slack.com_0.indexeddb.leveldb`